 The lake of Wannsee in west Berlin is one of the most popular recreation spots in the city.
 The prime "Lido of Berlin" boasts the longest inland Strandbad (sand beach) in Europe.
 For over 100 years the soft sand has been imported from the Baltic coast.
 This is the closest you can get to the seaside in the city.

-Its large clothes-free section allows visitors to relax in a traditional Strandkorb (wicker beach chair), play a round of beach volleyball or rent a paddle boat.
-There is a playgrounds and water slide for the kids as FKK is for all the family.
+Its large clothes-free section allows visitors to relax in a traditional Strandkorb (wicker beach chair), play a round of beach volleyball, or rent a paddle boat.
+There are playgrounds and a water slide for the kids as FKK is for all the family.
 Sink beneath the smooth waters to take a break from the sun, or if you need a break from the full nudity.

 How to get to Wannsee: Located at Wannseebadweg 25,

 14129 Berlin, the beach is well-connected by city public transport.
 Use the BVG trip planner.